The Office of Community Service and Religious Life challenges students to Reflect, Lead, Connect, and Serve through these main program areas:

 Successful community engagement, from volutneering to internships to class work, can only be done through community partners that are willing to engage students.
 Within the larger Carlisle area, the office regularly has contact with over 25 community partners.
 Involvement occurs through weekly programs, special projects, and monthly Roundtable Meetings where community needs and events are shared.
 The success of Dickinson's ability to work beside and within the Carlisle community occurs because of our Community Partners.

 Why participate in service?
 What do you gain from giving so much time?
 Student leaders in the commuity services programs are asked to reflect upon their classwork, volunteer service, and personal experiences.
 To see some of the connections students are making, check out our Community Service Blog.
+Also visit us on Facebook and Twitter!

 Ready to get involved?
 Complete the Community Service Interest Survey and turn in to the Community Service Office in order to be matched up with your best fit of community service project.